 Grants in Aid of Research in Celiac Disease and Gluten Sensitivity in Canada

-The Canadian Celiac Association / L’Association Canadienne de la Maladie Coeliaque is pleased to announce two research awards.
+The Canadian Celiac Association / L’Association Canadienne de la Maladie Coeliaque has two annual research awards.

 A grant to a maximum of $25,000 is offered by the Canadian Celiac Association for research projects in Canada of a scientific, applied science, and/or medical nature relevant to celiac disease, dermatitis herpetiformis, and/or non-celiac gluten sensitivity, or the socio-economic implications of delayed diagnosis and/or living with this conditions.
 The CCA is open to all types of relevant research and is not restricted to medical research.